Operation Red Card

 Operation Red Card is the name given to a two-month Asia-wide anti-piracy operation that was conducted by the Motion Picture Association (MPA) (the international arm of the Motion Picture Association of America) which resulted in the seizure of 6.7 million pirated discs in 12 countries across the Asia-Pacific region.
-The operation took place between May to mid-July 2006, resulting in 915 arrests and the seizure of 1,483 optical disc burners.
+The operation took place between May and mid-July 2006, resulting in 915 arrests and the seizure of 1,483 optical disc burners.

 There were 1,919 raids conducted in 12 countries throughout Asia.